2026 EDD Official Formula · Exact Calculation

 Unemployment (UI)$450/wk (max)Up to 26 weeksJob loss, no fault of your own

 Note: PFL and SDI use the exact same formula, so your weekly benefit is identical between them at $90,000/year.
 The key difference is duration (8 vs 52 weeks) and the qualifying reason.
-Unemployment pays much less — at $90,000, you'd lose roughly $762/week compared to PFL — because UI has a flat $450 weekly cap that hasn't changed in years, while PFL/SDI rates were boosted in 2025.
+Unemployment pays much less.
+At $90,000, you'd lose roughly $762/week compared to PFL, because UI has a flat $450 weekly cap that hasn't changed in years while PFL/SDI rates were boosted in 2025.

 Frequently Asked Questions